 Some of our previous research and development efforts were financed in part through royalty-bearing grants.
-We were obligated to pay royalties of 5% in 2016 and 2015 and in previous years, of revenues derived from sales of products funded with these grants.
+We were obligated to pay royalties from sales of products funded with these grants.
 This obligation included different annual interest rates ranging up to 5%.
-In August 2016, we entered into a royalty buyout arrangement, or the Arrangement, with the IIA.
-As part of the Arrangement we paid approximately \$12.9 million to the IIA in September 2016.
+In August 2016, we entered into a royalty buyout arrangement (the "Arrangement") with the IIA.
+As part of the Arrangement we paid approximately \$12.9 million to the IIA in in September 2016.
 The contingent net royalty liability to the IIA at the time we executed the Arrangement was approximately \$24 million.
 As a result of the foregoing payment, we are released from any future royalty payments on these previous funds received from the IIA.
 However, to the extent that we will be able to commercialize products that were developed as part of IIA programs and were declared as "failed" at the time of the Arrangement, we will be required to pay royalties to the IIA from income generated from such commercialization.
 Currently, we do not anticipate that such failed projects will generate revenues in the future.
 We note that the Arrangement does not release the Company from other obligations towards the IIA as further detailed herein.
 In addition, in the future, we may, alone or together with third parties, participate in research and development programs, which may bear royalty obligations (depending on the specific terms of the applicable program).